lofcz/LlmTornado/README.md

 }
 ```

-The following is done from a client:
+The following is done by a client:
 ```cs
 // your clientTransport, for example StdioClientTransport await using IMcpClient mcpClient = await McpClientFactory.CreateAsync(clientTransport);